 The first step in making a decision is to realize that you need to make one.
-This relies heavily on listening and language comprehension skills, so if you have delays in auditory processing or receptive language you might struggle to notice and understand that someone is asking you to choose.
+This relies heavily on listening, receptive language and social comprehension skills, so if you have delays in any of these areas you might struggle to notice and understand that a choice is available or required.

 2. Think of the options

 We use listening and receptive language to understand the options that are (and are not) available to us, so again delays in these areas can cause problems.
 Literal thinking can also lead to misunderstandings, and it’s really hard to make a choice when you get the options wrong.

 When someone invites you over for coffee for example and asks “What would you like to drink?”, the figurative options (you can have tea, coffee or water) are quite different to the literal ones (you’d like to drink a raspberry milkshake).

 Difficulties with expressive language or social communication can also make it hard to check which options are available.
 Even just thinking about the options can be stressful, since every choice is an unknown and that kind of uncertainty can create a lot of anxiety for those who prefer sameness.